 I will also show you a comparison overview of their features, so you can quickly gauge and see each of their strong suits and drawbacks.

-Let’s start with a Mini crib and figure out what exactly it is and how different is it from a standard, regular-sized crib.
+Let’s start with the uses and pros and cons of mini crib and figure out how is it different from a standard, regular-sized crib.

 What is a Mini Crib?